olegknyazev/SoftMask/README.md

 specific software (version of OS, Unity, selected render system) or even hardware.
 But in the case of Soft Mask, which highly depend on shaders, I don't see a good alternative, so I decided to use this approach.

+All the screenshot-comparing test were recorded on MacOS 15.1 and Unity 2020 with Metal renderer and they may not be compatible with screenshots taken on different setup.

-These tests use [perceptualdiff](https://github.com/myint/perceptualdiff) utility, so you need to have it installed in order to run the tests.
+The tests use [perceptualdiff](https://github.com/myint/perceptualdiff) utility, so you need to have it installed in order to run the tests.

 To run a set of automated tests, perform the following: